itsu-dev/ChuruVM/README.md

 # jvm-on-typescript
 A tiny JVM (Java Virtual Machine) program written in TypeScript.
-This virtual machine specification compliants [Java Virtual Machine Specification (Java 8 Edition)](https://docs.oracle.com/javase/specs/jvms/se8/html/index.html).
+This virtual machine specification complaints [Java Virtual Machine Specification (Java SE 8 Edition)](https://docs.oracle.com/javase/specs/jvms/se8/html/index.html).

+This project is for research purpose, and we aim at understanding the structure of JVM and proposing a new way to develop web frontend.
+For these reason, we will not accept any PRs targeting codes in this repository.
+As a result of this project, this VM will support all features of JVM defined at the specification.

 ## Usage
 ### Instant Run